dafny-lang/dafny/docs/DafnyRef/Specifications.md

 ```

 Functions are not allowed to have side effects; they may also be restricted in
 what they can read.
-The _reading frame_ of a function (or predicate) is all
+The _reading frame_ of a function (or predicate) consists of all
 the heap memory locations that the function is allowed to read.
 The reason we
 might limit what a function can read is so that when we write to memory,
 we can be sure that functions that did not read that part of memory have